Thunderbirds (TV series): Reception

 Thunderbirds is widely cited as the Andersons' most popular series and their greatest critical and commercial success.
 In 1966, the Royal Television Society awarded the series a Silver Medal for Outstanding Artistic Achievement.
-In 2007, Thunderbirds came 19th in a Radio Times poll for the best science fiction TV programme of all time, and in 2013, it was ranked fourth in the Channel 5 list show 50 Greatest Kids' TV Shows.
+In 2000, the British Film Institute ranked it the seventh-best children's British TV programme.
+In 2007, it came 19th in a Radio Times poll for best science fiction programme of all time, and in 2013, it was ranked fourth in the Channel 5 list show 50 Greatest Kids' TV Shows.
+In 2015, it was ranked as viewers’ second-favourite ITV series in a Radio Times poll celebrating 60 years of ITV, narrowly losing to the comedy drama series Auf Wiedersehen, Pet.
 Acknowledging the series' "enduring appeal for both young and old", Robert Sellers remarks that "the cult of Thunderbirds has grown to near-mythic proportions."
 Kim Newman calls the series a "television perennial".

 For John Peel, Thunderbirds is "without a doubt the peak of the Supermarionation achievement".
 Believing it to be pitched at a "more adult" level than its predecessors, he writes that its sense of adventure, humour and "gripping and convincing" episodes made sure that "everyone in the audience found something to love about it."
 Simon Heffer, a fan of Thunderbirds in childhood, has written positively of the series: "All the elements we children discerned in whatever grown-up television we had been allowed to watch were present in Thunderbirds: dramatic theme and incidental music; well-developed plots; goodies and baddies; swaggering Americans, at a time when the whole of Britain was in a cultural cringe to them; and, of course, glamorous locations [...]
 Then, of course, there was the nail-biting tension of the rescues themselves [...]"